Manohla Dargis: New York Times Best of the Year

-Personal life
+Personal life and education

-Dargis grew up in Manhattan's East Village, demonstrating an early love of film through regular attendance at St. Mark's Cinema and Theatre 80.
-She graduated from Hunter College High School and received her BA in literature from State University of New York at Purchase in January 1985.
-She received a master of arts in cinema studies in 1988 from the New York University Graduate School of Arts and Science.
+Dargis grew up in Manhattan's East Village, regularly attending St. Mark's Cinema and Theatre 80.
+She graduated from Hunter College High School and received her BA in literature from State University of New York at Purchase.

+She received a Master of Arts in cinema studies from the New York University Graduate School of Arts and Science.
+In 2007 she returned to graduate school to obtain a Ph.D. in cinema studies.

 Dargis married wine expert Lou Amdur in 1994.
 They live in Los Angeles.